stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

 a queer scar like a branded hieroglyph.
 Three months after he and his brother Walker had vanished he skulked into his house at night, wearing nothing but a queerly patterned blanket which he thrust into the fire as soon as he had got into a suit of his own clothes.
-He told his parents that he and Walker had been captured by some strange Indians&mdash;not Wichitas or Caddos&mdash;and held prisoners somewhere toward the west.
+He told his parents that he and Walker had been captured by some strange Indians--not Wichitas or Caddos--and held prisoners somewhere toward the west.
 Walker had died under torture, but he himself had managed to escape at a high cost.
 The experience had been particularly terrible, and he could not talk about it just then.
-He must rest&mdash;and anyway, it would do no good to give an alarm and try to find and punish the Indians.
-They were not of a sort that could be caught or punished, and it was especially important for the good of Binger&mdash;for the good of the world&mdash;that they be not pursued into their secret lair.
-As a matter of fact, they were not altogether what one could call real Indians&mdash;he would explain about that later.
+He must rest--and anyway, it would do no good to give an alarm and try to find and punish the Indians.
+They were not of a sort that could be caught or punished, and it was especially important for the good of Binger--for the good of the world--that they be not pursued into their secret lair.
+As a matter of fact, they were not altogether what one could call real Indians--he would explain about that later.
 Meanwhile he must rest.
-Better not to rouse the village with the news of his return&mdash;he would go upstairs and sleep.
+Better not to rouse the village with the news of his return--he would go upstairs and sleep.
-Before he climbed the rickety flight to his room he took a pad and pencil from the living-room table, and an automatic pistol from his father&rsquo;s desk drawer.
+Before he climbed the rickety flight to his room he took a pad and pencil from the living-room table, and an automatic pistol from his father's desk drawer.

   Three hours later the shot rang out.
 Ed Clay had put a bullet neatly through his temples with a pistol clutched in his left hand, leaving a sparsely written sheet of paper on the rickety table near his bed.
 He had, it later appeared from the whittled pencil-stub and stove full of charred paper, originally written much more; but had finally decided not to tell what he knew beyond vague hints.
-The surviving fragment was only a mad warning scrawled in a curiously backhanded script&mdash;the ravings of a mind obviously deranged by hardships&mdash;and it read thus; rather surprisingly for the utterance of one who had always been stolid and matter-of-fact:
+The surviving fragment was only a mad warning scrawled in a curiously backhanded script--the ravings of a mind obviously deranged by hardships--and it read thus; rather surprisingly for the utterance of one who had always been stolid and matter-of-fact:

-  For gods sake never go nere that mound it is part of some kind of a world so devilish and old it cannot be spoke about me and Walker went and was took into the thing just melted at times and made up agen and the whole world outside is helpless alongside of what they can do&mdash;they what live forever young as they like and you cant tell if they are really men or just gostes&mdash;and what they do cant be spoke about and this is only 1 entrance&mdash;you cant tell how big the whole thing is&mdash;after what we seen I dont want to live aney more France was nothing besides this&mdash;and see that people always keep away o god they wood if they see poor walker like he was in the end.
+  For gods sake never go nere that mound it is part of some kind of a world so devilish and old it cannot be spoke about me and Walker went and was took into the thing just melted at times and made up agen and the whole world outside is helpless alongside of what they can do--they what live forever young as they like and you cant tell if they are really men or just gostes--and what they do cant be spoke about and this is only 1 entrance--you cant tell how big the whole thing is--after what we seen I dont want to live aney more France was nothing besides this--and see that people always keep away o god they wood if they see poor walker like he was in the end.
   Yrs truely
 Ed Clay

-  At the autopsy it was found that all of young Clay&rsquo;s organs were transposed from right to left within his body, as if he had been turned inside out.
+  At the autopsy it was found that all of young Clay's organs were transposed from right to left within his body, as if he had been turned inside out.
 Whether they had always been so, no one could say at the time, but it was later learned from army records that Ed had been perfectly normal when mustered out of the service in May, 1919.
 Whether there was a mistake